 Should our art perform our politics or should we be channelling our political ideas through action?

 Drawing from contemporary theories of the ‘multitude’ by the likes of Pascal Gielen, Chantal Mouffe and Paolo Virno (a coexistent, pluralistic grouping of people comprised of divergent opinions, morals, practices and ways of life), the programme invites contributors and participants to reflect on the vernacular of performance and how it could be applied to political modes of artistic action.
-The programme foregrounds the performance of artistic, collective, political, and active organisation, and how these strategies might implement, what Gielen refers to as a fizz of the artistic multitude.
+The programme foregrounded the performance of artistic, collective, political, and active organisation, and how these strategies might implement, what Gielen refers to as a fizz of the artistic multitude.

-Images: Performance Score diagram created by Gordon Douglas and Cicely Farrer with original image by Ross Fraser McLean; Cicley Farrer and Gordon Douglas clearning up after a performance at Cooper Gallery, photo by Ross Fraser McLean; Maltings at Arbroath; documentation of previous FIELDWORK events.
+Images: Performance Score diagram created by Gordon Douglas and Cicely Farrer with original image by Ross Fraser McLean; Cicley Farrer and Gordon Douglas clearing up after a performance at Cooper Gallery, photo by Ross Fraser McLean; Maltings at Arbroath; documentation of previous FIELDWORK events.

 Gordon Douglas is a performance artist and organiser based in Edinburgh.